yajieli912/NLP_APIs/README.md

 # NLP APIs
 ## How to connect to AWS Comprehend:
+1. create new or use existing IAM
-1. pip3 install awscli --upgrade --user
+2. pip3 install awscli --upgrade --user
-2. ~/Library/Python/3.6/bin/aws configure
+3. ~/Library/Python/3.6/bin/aws configure
-3. region: us-east-1
+4. region: us-east-1
-4. file type: json
+5. file type: json

 ## How to connect to Google Cloud: